Runeii/audiovisualizer/README.md

 However this is **not currently usable by the public**.
 This is to avoid redistributing the original source files.

-An demo of its current state is available here:
+An demo of its current state is available here (audio ON):

 https://github.com/user-attachments/assets/b7cba613-a8c4-456c-af9f-5e1c944addf9